 - (1) "Critical functions" are functions necessary for an agency to effectively perform and maintain control of its mission and operations.
 These functions are typically recurring and long-term. - (2) Examples of critical FAA functions include (this list is not all-inclusive): - Aviation safety; - Air traffic operations; - FAA information systems; and - Security and hazardous material safety - (3) Before issuing a SIR or contract for services, the CO and program official should determine if the procurement is in support of a critical FAA function.
 Where a critical FAA function is not inherently Governmental, both FAA and contractor employees may support the function. - (4) The CO and program official should use informed judgment when determining whether the services support a critical FAA function.
 In making this determination, the overall importance of the function to FAA's mission and operations should be considered.
 The more important the function, the more important it is that FAA have the internal capability to maintain control of its mission and operations.
 Sufficient internal capability generally requires that FAA have an adequate number of Federal employees having the necessary expertise to oversee any contractors supporting the critical function, and perform the needed work without adverse impact in the event of contractor default.
-The CO and program official must monitor the contractor performance supporting a critical FAA function during contract performance. - c.
+The CO and program official must monitor the contractor performance supporting a critical FAA function during contract performance.

+c.
 Reporting.
-All services contracts must indicate in PRISM at the beginning of the "Description" field whether the services are either "closely associated" with inherently governmental functions or supporting "critical functions."
-If neither, the services will be indicated as "other functions."
+COs will indicate in PRISM at the beginning of the "Inherently Governmental Functions" field whether the services are closely associated with inherently governmental functions, supporting critical functions, or a combination of closely associated with inherently governmental functions and supporting critical functions.
+If none of these, the services will be indicated as "other functions."
+If not a services contract, NA (Not Applicable) will be indicated.